smol-go/smol-git/README.md

-An barebone implementation of git in golang
+A barebone implementation of git in golang